saref/frustration-index-UBQP/README.md

 You need the following software to run the code:

-1-Anaconda (for running Jupyter)
+1-Anaconda: for running Jupyter

-2-Gurobi (to be downloaded from http://www.gurobi.com and registered with a (free academic) license) 3-Gurobi installed into Anaconda
+2-Gurobi: to be downloaded from http://www.gurobi.com and registered with a (free academic) license

+3-Gurobi installed into Anaconda

 Setting up these three steps is explained in here:

 for windows
 https://www.gurobi.com/documentation/8.1/quickstart_windows/installing_the_anaconda_py.html
 for Linux
 https://www.gurobi.com/documentation/8.1/quickstart_linux/installing_the_anaconda_py.html
 for mac
 https://www.gurobi.com/documentation/8.1/quickstart_mac/installing_the_anaconda_py.html